POSYDON-code/POSYDON/docs/_source/troubleshooting-faqs/installation-issues.rst

 1. **Slow `conda` solving or installation taking hours:**

-    **Conda Version Requirements**: POSYDON has a complex dependency tree, and older conda versions (especially those from before 2023) use very slow dependency solvers that can take hours or may never complete the installation process.
-Modern conda versions (>= 2023) include the libmamba solver by default, which resolves dependencies efficiently in seconds to minutes.
+    **Conda Version Requirements**: POSYDON has a complex dependency tree, and older conda versions (especially those prior to v23.1.0) use very slow dependency solvers that can take hours or may never complete the installation process.
+Modern conda versions (>= 23.1.0) include the libmamba solver by default, which resolves dependencies efficiently in seconds to minutes.

     **Check your conda version and solver:**